Zamiell/isaac-coding/README.md

 Historically, the typical solution to get this kind of functionality is to use an [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment), or integrated development environment.
 Lua's best IDE is called [ZeroBrane Studio](https://studio.zerobrane.com/).
 This is even the solution [encouraged by Spider in the official API](https://moddingofisaac.com/docs/debugging.html).

 You can [set up ZeroBrane with Luacheck](https://github.com/pkulchenko/ZeroBraneStudio/issues/768) as of July 2017.
 And you can also [set up auto-complete](https://github.com/Yusyuriv/Afterbirth-API-for-ZeroBrane) using Yusyuriv's helpful repository.
 Unfortunately, the API definitions are very old and are missing all of the Booster Pack stuff and all of the Repentance stuff.
+For this reason alone, I would not recommend using ZeroBrane.

+Beyond this:
-While coding in ZeroBrane will definately make your life easier than coding in Notepad++, ZeroBrane may not be for everyone.
-It is not as extensible as the modern Chromium-based editors, if you care about that kind of thing.
-And you may feel more comfortable in an editor that is not completely dedicated to Lua - especially if you regularly program in other programming languages.
-So if you don't want to use ZeroBrane, then let's talk about general-purpose editors.
+- ZeroBrane is not as extensible as the modern Chromium-based editors.
+- You may feel more comfortable in an editor that is not completely dedicated to Lua - especially if you regularly program in other programming languages.

+So, let's move on to discussing more general-purpose editors.

 <br />